RiyaRaj2003/Minor_Project-Movie_Recommendation_System/README.md

 ## Research Faculty

-This project, supervised by `Dr. Bhabani Shankar Prasad Mishra`, Dean of Academics at KIIT University (Bhubaneswar) was completed in a team of four over four months (Feb 2024 - May 2024) during our 6th semester.
+This project, supervised by `Dr. Bhabani Shankar Prasad Mishra`, Dean of Academics at KIIT University (Bhubaneswar) completed in a team of 4 members, over four months (Feb 2024 - May 2024) during our 6th semester.

 ## About the Project